 The success of Dead Trigger spawned a rush toward zombie games that, while annoying, definitely beats the microtransaction-in-boring-game formula the industry flocked to in droves over the past five years.
 Into the Dead certainly isn’t original, but it’s a solid FPS that easily satiates the need to play Call of Duty zombie levels on the go.

 Choose a weapon, and head out to explore dreary levels filled with hordes of undead minions.
 Level variety and precise controls show developer Pepkor are gamers interested in impressing other gamers.
-The minimalist approach to Into the Dead reminds hardcore gamers the Android is more capable of great games than dozens of early console hardware.
+The minimalist approach to Into the Dead reminds hardcore gamers that even free Android games are more capable than dozens of early console hardware.

 7. Spider-Man Unlimited

-Runners are nothing new in video games.
+Runners are nothing new in the world of free Android games.
 During the silver age of consoles, Crash Bandicoot made auto-runners a popular level perspective for gamers to mimic for decades to come.
 Even on Android, runners like Subway Surfers remain popular, but it’s Spider-Man Unlimited that reigns supreme in the genre.

 This is mostly because it’s Spidey, slinging webs, jumping in acrobatic poses, and doing everything else a spider can.
 Aside from that, it’s also one of few (and I mean so few you should be ashamed of yourselves, Marvel and Disney) decent superhero games out there.
 If you can’t get enough super powers, Spider-Man Unlimited is best in class.